qmonnet/rbpf/README.md

 * The distinct structs permitting to run program either on packet data, or with a metadata buffer (simulated or not) is a specificity of rbpf.

-* As for performance: theoretically the JIT programs are expected to run at the same speed, while the C interpreter of uBPF should go slightly faster than rbpf.
+* As for performance: theoretically the JITted programs are expected to run at the same speed, while the C interpreter of uBPF should go slightly faster than rbpf.
 But this has not been asserted yet.
 Benchmarking both programs would be an interesting thing to do.

 ### Can I use it with the “classic” BPF (a.k.a cBPF) version?

 No. This crate only works with extended BPF (eBPF) programs.
-For CBPF programs, such as used by tcpdump (as of today) for example, you may be interested in the [bpfjit crate](https://crates.io/crates/bpfjit) written by Alexander Polakov instead.
+For cBPF programs, such as used by tcpdump (as of this writing) for example, you may be interested in the [bpfjit crate](https://crates.io/crates/bpfjit) written by Alexander Polakov instead.

 ### What functionalities are implemented?

-Running and JIT-compiling eBPF programs works.
+Running and JIT-compiling eBPF programs work.
 There is also a mechanism to register user-defined helper functions.
 The eBPF implementation of the Linux kernel comes with [some additional features](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md):